symfony/symfony-docs/service_container/configurators.rst

-The ``EmailConfigurator``'s job is to inject the enabled formatters into ``NewsletterManager`` and ``GreetingCardManager`` because they are not aware of where the enabled formatters come from.
+The ``EmailConfigurator``'s job is to inject the enabled formatters into ``NewsletterManager`` and ``GreetingCardManager`` because they are not aware of the source of the enabled formatters.
 On the other hand, the ``EmailFormatterManager`` holds the knowledge about the enabled formatters and how to load them, keeping the single responsibility principle.